uprashant271/whatsapp-chat-analyzer/WhatsApp-Chat-Analyzer-main/README.md

 # WhatsApp Chat Analyzer

-WhatsApp Chat Analyzer is a Streamlit-based web application for analyzing ./WhatsApp chat exports.
+WhatsApp Chat Analyzer is a Streamlit-based web application for analyzing WhatsApp chat exports.
 It provides interactive statistics, visualizations, and insights about group or individual chat activity, word usage, emoji usage, and more.

 ---